 - Start to grow or change size or colors

 You can avoid getting more freckles by protecting yourself from the sun.
 Some of the best ways are:

 - Always wear a water-resistant sunscreen with broad-spectrum protection and an SPF of 30 or higher (even when it’s not sunny).

 - Stay in the shade, especially from 10 a.m. to 4 p.m.

 Freckles vs. Sunspots

-You may confuse freckles for age spots, which are also called "liver spots" or "lentigines."
-They can appear tan, brown, or black and are common in people who are 50 or older.
+You may confuse freckles for lentigines, which are also called age spots, liver spots, or sunspots.
+They can look tan, brown, or black and are common in people who are 50 or older.
 You can get them if you're younger, though.

-Age spots are caused by too much pigment stuck together in one area of your skin.
+Sunspots are caused by too much pigment stuck together in one area of your skin.
 This can happen after many years of spending a lot of time in the sun.
-Tanning beds can cause age spots, too.
+Tanning beds can cause sunspots, too.

-If you have age spots, you could also see:
+If you have sunspots, you could also see: